ChrisDuffley/stationPlaylist/readme.md

 The available commands are (most commands support speak on demand and some commands are unavailable in Remote Studio):

 * A: Automation.
 * C (Shift+C in JAWS layout): Title for the currently playing track.
 * C (JAWS layout): Toggle cart explorer (playlist viewer only, does not support speak on demand).
 * D (R in JAWS layout): Remaining duration for the playlist (if an error message is given, move to playlist viewer and then issue this command).
 * Control+D (Studio 6.10 and later, unavailable in Remote Studio): Control keys enabled/disabled.
 * E (unavailable in Remote Studio): Metadata streaming status.
 * Shift+1 through Shift+4, Shift+0 (unavailable in Remote Studio): Status for individual metadata streaming URL's (0 is for DSP encoder).
 * F: Find track (playlist viewer only, does not support speak on demand).
-* H: Duration of music for the current hour slot.
+* H (T in JAWS layout): Duration of music for the current hour slot.
-* Shift+H: Remaining track duration for the hour slot.
+* Shift+H (H in JAWS layout): Remaining track duration for the hour slot.
 * I (L in JAWS layout, unavailable in Remote Studio): Listener count.
 * K (unavailable in Remote Studio): Move to the marked track (playlist viewer only).
 * Control+K (unavailable in Remote Studio): Set the current track as the place marker track (playlist viewer only).